h365chen/ece454/tut/week8.md

 (Property A is stronger than property B if every execution that satisfies A also satisfies B, and there is some execution that satisfies B but not A.)

+## TODO

+Explain the above examples step by step, rather than a single image